 Drinks Expert & Food Writer

-Susy is familiar to many wine & food lovers as a regular wine expert and presenter over the past 12 years on BBC1’s flag-ship cookery show Saturday Kitchen, which attracts 2 – 3 million viewers each week.
-Before that, she was a resident wine expert on Channel 4’s Richard & Judy.
-She has also appeared as a guest on TV’s Market Kitchen, UK Food channel programmes such as Great Food Live, and broadcast numerous times on BBC Radio 4 for programmes such as Excess Baggage, Woman’s Hour and The Food Programme.
+Susy is familiar to many wine & food lovers as a regular wine expert and presenter for over 12 years on BBC1’s flag-ship cookery show Saturday Kitchen.
+Before that, she was a resident wine expert on Channel 4’s Richard & Judy and has appeared on numerous BBC Radio programmes.

 Will Lyons, Wine Columnist Sunday Times.